cheeroo2020/aiva-glow-wallet/README.md

 # 🌐 Aiva Glow Wallet

-**A next-gen multi-currency wallet** with AI-powered smart FX recommendations, live trend analysis, environmental impact tracking, and DeFi-friendly architecture — designed and built by a solo founder to explore the future of money, cross-border finance, and digital wallets.
+A next-gen multi-currency wallet with AI-powered smart FX recommendations, live trend analysis, environmental impact tracking, and DeFi-friendly architecture — designed and built by a solo founder to explore the future of money, cross-border finance, and digital wallets.

 ---

 ## 🚀 Project Vision
 Aiva is a build + learn journey to explore how the future of money is being shaped by:

 - Smart FX engines
 - Real-time trend data
 - AI UX logic
-- Environmental impact tracking (**Green FX**)
+- Environmental impact tracking (Green FX)
 - Multicurrency interoperability
 - Blockchain + DeFi infrastructure
 - Compliance & risk intelligence

 ---

-## 🧱 Folder Structure (as of 31 Aug 2025)
+## 🧱 Folder Structure (as of 06 September 2025)
 ```
 ├── ai/ # Smart FX engine & simulations
 │   ├── fx_trend_analysis.py